karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 When updating a platform image we need to validate that the update doesn't break anything that could potentially affect our applications.

 The ``/shared/integration-tests`` folder will contain a series of applications that are going to be used as an integration test application.
 Every dotnet version will have its own integration test application.

-When building a new version of a platform image, we will test that the new platform image doesn't break anything by building a real world application that is going to use the platform image as base image.
+When building a new version of a platform image, we will test that the new image doesn't break anything by using the platform image as a base image on a real .NET application.

 The integration test step runs the following commands:

 - Retrieves the test application from the ``/integration-tests/{dotnet version}``
-- Overrides the ``FROM`` statement from the integration test ``Dockerfile`` with the platform image we're building.
+- Overrides the ``FROM`` statement from the application ``Dockerfile`` with the current platform image we're building.
 - Builds an image of the integration test app  and checks that the ``docker build`` process didn't thrown any warning or error.
 - Starts the application using the ``docker run`` command.
 - Sends an Http Request to the running application using cURL and expects that the response is a 200 OK status Code.